DKT15/add-to-cart-firebase/README.md

 ## Description

 This is a mobile app that allows users to make a shopping list.
+This app uses firebase to store data the user entered.go

 ## Table of Contents